Zero-Temperature Phases of the 2D Hubbard-Holstein Model: A Non-Gaussian Exact Diagonalization Study: Conclusion and Outlook

-In addition to the boundary shift, we also find two narrow intermediate regimes between the CDW and AFM phases.
+In addition to the boundary shift, we have identified two narrow intermediate regimes between the CDW and AFM phases.
 One of them may be superconductivity, while the other exhibits strong charge fluctuations and significant binding energy.
-Both phases reside within the superconducting phase suggested by VMC studies\cite{karakuzu2017superconductivity, ohgoe2017competition}.
+Both phases reside within the superconducting phase suggested by VMC studies\,\cite{karakuzu2017superconductivity, ohgoe2017competition}.
 However, the intermediate regimes obtained in our NGSED calculations are much narrower and do not intersect with $u=0$, a result that is supported by unbiased QMC calculations.
+Although the 2D Hubbard-Holstein model is the simplest toy model involving both electron-electron and electron-phonon interactions, the presence of enhanced superconductivity in the intermediate regime may be related to the superconducting dome in high-$T_c$ cuprates, as recent observations have indicated the important role of phonons in the overdoped regime\,\cite{he2018rapid}.

 With the capability to adequately capture the phonon dressing, the NGSED method combines the merits of variational and exact approaches in many-body systems: it addresses the issue of both the large phonon Hilbert space and the lack of correlations in the pure variational approach.
 Thus, it provides a general prototype for a variety of problems involving e-e and e-ph interactions: by allowing the coupling strength $g_\qbf$ and phonon energy $\omega_\qbf$ to vary in momentum space, it can be applied to more realistic e-ph systems like those with forward scattering, $B_{1g}$ or acoustic phonons; by a rotation of the fermionic basis via the $\Upl$ similar to Eq.~\eqref{eq:pairingcorr}, it can also be employed to calculate other instantaneous observables involving high-order correlations.
-More importantly, as a wavefunction-based method, the NGSED method can be generalized to investigate the out of equilibrium physics in the pump-probe electron-phonon system, through the projection of equations of motion for the real-time dynamics \cite{shi2019ultrafast} combined with advanced Krylov-subspace techniques.
-By the same means, it can also be extended to the evaluation of excited states, spectroscopies and thermal ensembles.\cite{guaita2019gaussian}
+More importantly, as a wavefunction-based method, the NGSED method can be generalized to investigate the out-of-equilibrium physics in the pump-probe electron-phonon system, through the projection of equations of motion for the real-time dynamics \,\cite{shi2019ultrafast} combined with advanced Krylov-subspace techniques.
+By the same means, it can also be extended to the evaluation of excited states, spectroscopies, and thermal ensembles.\,\cite{guaita2019gaussian,shi2019variational, hackl2020geometry} With these extensions, NGSED may be used to explain and predict complex spectroscopies and pump-probe experiments, which are beyond the capability of perturbation and statistical methods.